lexslo/koality-of-life/readme.md

 SO THAT I can learn more about my community
 SO THAT I can also learn more about others

-## APIs
+## 3rd Party API

-1. [IPSTACK](https://ipstack.com/documentation) – Locate and identify website visitors by IP address
-2. [TELEPORT](https://developers.teleport.org/api/) – Data insight to quality of life depending on city
+[TELEPORT](https://developers.teleport.org/api/) – Data insight to quality of life depending on city

 ## Acceptance Criteria
 - When a user visits the page, their current location is displayed. (*Not working on GitHub since HTTP is not supported and IPStack requires payment for HTTPS*)